divyadhimaan/system-design-playground/concepts/data-replication-and-migration.md

 5. Now point the proxy to the new database.
 6. Point clients to the new database directly (this requires a deployment or server restart).
 7. Delete the proxy.

+- Updates can be a problem
+  - either dont allow updates,
+  - Or make all clients point to new database/view at same time to avoid inconsistency